SciML/JumpProcesses.jl/docs/src/tutorials/discrete_stochastic_example.md

 With the jumps defined, we can build a [`DiscreteProblem`](https://docs.sciml.ai/DiffEqDocs/stable/types/discrete_types/).
-Bounded `VariableRateJump`s over a `DiscreteProblem` can currently only be simulated with the `Coevolve` aggregator.
-The aggregator requires a dependency graph to indicate when a given jump occurs which other jumps in the system should have their rate recalculated (i.e., their rate depends on states modified by one occurrence of the first jump).
+Bounded `VariableRateJump`s over a `DiscreteProblem` can currently only be simulated with the `Coevolve` or `CoevolveSynced` aggregators.
+Both aggregators requires a dependency graph to indicate when a given jump occurs which other jumps in the system should have their rate recalculated (i.e., their rate depends on states modified by one occurrence of the first jump).
 This ensures that rates, rate bounds, and rate intervals are recalculated when invalidated due to changes in `u`.
 For the current example, both processes mutually affect each other, so we have

 ```@example tut2
 dep_graph = [[1, 2], [1, 2]]